 1. Double-up small bathroom storage baskets as furniture

-In a small bathroom, every surface has the potential to be used as storage.
+When it comes to small bathroom ideas, you need to look to every surface – it all has the potential to be used as storage.
 So, choose a laundry basket to store clean towels and, if the lid is flat and sturdy enough, it can double up as a table top for your hand soap and towels, too.
 We like The Voyager Laundry Basket from Dunelm.

-2. Choose slimline small bathroom storage to save floor space
+2. Choose slimline small bathroom storage ideas to save floor space

-If your bathroom lacks floor space, a tall, narrow unit will pack a punch in the storage department, without taking up much room.
+If your room lacks floor space, a tall, narrow unit will pack a punch in the small bathroom storage department, without taking up much room.
 In fact, you’ll be surprised by just how much you can fit in it.
 The Ragrund shelving unit from Ikea (shown below, on the right) is just 33cm wide and will fit even the narrowest of gaps.

 Whether you are renting (which makes drilling into tiles out of the question) or just don't want to make holes in your bathroom wall, there is an ingenious small bathroom storage idea: shower caddies.